Oxygen tilt-driven polar super-orders in BiFeO3-based superlattices

-We start by calculating the phonon dispersion of [BiFeO$_3$]1/[SrRuO$_3$]1 SL (subsequently noted BFO\textsubscript{1}/SRO\textsubscript{1}), with all ions fixed in the high-symmetry of the cubic perovskite structure (see Figure~\ref{fig:phonons}a).
 The high-symmetry structure has \textit{P4mm} space group due to the chemical arrangement.
 The phonon dispersion, shown in Figure~\ref{fig:phonons}b, shows strong imaginary frequencies (depicted as negative), a hallmark of major structural instabilities.
 The most prominent instabilities exist at the $M$ $(1/2,1/2,0)$ and $A$ $(1/2,1/2,1/2)$ points in the Brillouin zone.
-The lowest-frequency unstable $M$ mode corresponds to antiphase oxygen octahedra tilts along the out-of-plane direction (see Supplementary Information).
+The lowest-frequency unstable $M$ mode corresponds to antiphase oxygen octahedra tilts along the out-of-plane direction (see Supplemental Material~\cite{SMxu2024}).
 We adopt a Glazer-like notation $a^{-/+}b^{-/+}c^{-/+}$ for each pseudo-cubic perovskite cell, where -/+ indicates anticlockwise and clockwise rotation of the oxygen octahedron.
-We can then describe the lowest unstable M mode by the sequence $00c^{+}$/$00c^{\prime +}$ for the BFO\textsubscript{1}/SRO\textsubscript{1} SL.
-The unstable mode at the $A$ point, which has $A_2$ symmetry (see Supplementary Information for details), corresponds to a complex wave-like arrangement of oxygen octahedra tilt, leading to the doubling of the superlattice period (see Figure~\ref{fig:phonons}c and Figure~\ref{fig:tilts}).
+We can then describe the lowest unstable $M$ mode by the sequence $00c^{+}$/$00c^{\prime +}$ for the BFO\textsubscript{1}/SRO\textsubscript{1} SL.
+The unstable mode at the $A$ point, which has $A_2$ symmetry~\cite{SMxu2024}, corresponds to a complex wave-like arrangement of oxygen octahedra tilts, leading to doubling of the SL period (see Figure~\ref{fig:projections}c and Figure~\ref{fig:tilts}).
 In our Glazer-like notation, this mode corresponds to a tilt pattern $00c^{-}/00c^{\prime -}/00c^{+}/00c^{\prime +}$.
 Concurrently, less unstable modes at $\Gamma$ (see Figure~\ref{fig:phonons}b) show polar displacements carried by off-centering of the Bi ions in-plane ($\Gamma_5$ symmetry) and out-of-plane ($\Gamma_1$ symmetry) respectively.
-Interestingly, the $\Gamma-Z$ lowest unstable branch is flat, indicating that polar motions of the Bi ions between two BiFeO\textsubscript{3} layers separated by a SrRuO\textsubscript{3} layer do not carry an additional electrostatic cost compared to their antipolar displacement.
-The metallic nature of the SrRuO\textsubscript{3} therefore likely screens the electrostatic dipolar energy cost associated with in-plane polar motions, and thus effectively decouples the in-plane polar motions of successive BiFeO\textsubscript{3} layers.
-Note that the Gamma-Z branch flatness also suggests the possibility to access polar states which combine multiple k-points, as can be the case for polar skyrmions or vortices~\cite{yadav2016observation,das2019observation}.
+Interestingly, the $\Gamma-Z$ lowest unstable branch is flat, indicating that polar motions of the Bi ions between two BFO layers separated by a SRO layer do not carry an additional electrostatic cost compared to their antipolar displacement.
+The metallic nature of the SRO therefore likely screens the electrostatic dipolar energy cost associated with in-plane polar motions, and thus effectively decouples the in-plane polar motions of successive BFO layers.
+Note that the $\Gamma-Z$ branch flatness also suggests the possibility to access polar states which combine multiple k-points, as can be the case for polar skyrmions or vortices~\cite{yadav2016observation,das2019observation}.